 - Title Search – A fee charged to make sure the buyer of the property can have clean title when they take possession of the property.

-- Estoppel Fee – If your property has a homeowner’s association then it may have this fee payable to the HOA to determine payoff and any other fees due.
+- Estoppel Fee – If your property has a homeowner’s association then it may have this fee to determine payoff and due.
+Sometimes there are multiple HOA’s setup on a single home and an estoppel fee will be charged by each HOA.

 - Brokerage Fees – The fee paid to a real estate brokerage for services in selling your property.